 Where should you go in January?
 There are so many reasons to travel in January and have a getaway weekend.
 There aren’t many tourists and travel is cheaper than during the other months.
 And it’s also a great way to start the promise to yourself to see more of the world.

-So without further ado, here are great places on where to go to in January.
+So without further ado, here are great places to go to in January.

 🎆London’s New Year Parade in the United Kingdom 🇬🇧

-The first place on where to go in January is the capital of the United Kingdom.
+Our first suggestion on where to go in January is the capital of the United Kingdom.
 One of the biggest street parades in the UK (London is known for its parades), London celebrates its 34th year of New Year festivities in the West End that’s over 3 hours long and features world-class entertainment.

 The official website has created a map of the path the parade is taking, so check their website, linked below.